 It automatically gives me some kind of imagery in my head.
-So So who are these people?
+So who are these people?
 Who are these people who play this particular kind of sport?
-Sports is is very generic, but can you tell me how old they are?
-Could it tell me what gender they are?
-Can it tell me?
-You know, what do they do for a living?
-Or how much money did they earn?
-And, and you can kind of drill down to your perfect client.
-So your perfect client, you who do you love to work with the most Who do you want to be working with day in, day out.
+Sports is very generic, but can it tell me how old they are, can it tell me what gender they are?
+Can it tell me, you know, what do they do for a living?
+Or how much money do they earn?
+And you can kind of drill down to your perfect client.
+So your perfect client, do you love to work with the most?
+Who do you want to be working with day in, day out.
 And I look at myself as an example of this.
-So, for example, logo lady.com.
-So as you know, I've got 25 years experience of being a graphic designer.
-And I could be drooly, a very graphic designer extraordinaire.
-But by choosing to say up call myself logo, lady, what I'm saying is, I'm specialising in logos.
-If you go to my website, you can see my packages, and it's your do your logo, or do your business cards stationery, I can offer you a website, social media banners.
-So it's not, it's not like you have to say, Okay, well, I do one thing, and that's it, there's nothing else.
-But if you can, if you can lead with that one thing.
+So, for example, logolady.com.
+So as you know, I've got 25 years' experience of being a graphic designer.
+And I could be Trudie Avery, graphic designer, extraordinaire.
+But by choosing to say, I call myself logolady, what I'm saying is, I'm specialising in logos.
+If you go to my website, you can see my packages, and it's, I do your logo, or do your business cards stationery, I can offer you a website, social media banners.
+So it's not like you have to say, okay, well, I do one thing, and that's it, there's nothing else.
+But if you can lead with that one thing.
 And it is about being famous, almost, it's about carving a niche that's one inch wide and a mile deep.

-So with your website, Lego lady.com.
-Does that go to a specific page on Avery creative.com?
-Or is it completely separate website.
+So with your website logolady.com, does that go to a specific page on AveryCreative.com?
+Or is it a completely separate website.

-So Avery creative.co.uk.
-So is my company name that I started and, and that was seven years ago.
-And that's more my sort of when I finished that website, couple issues and everything, but that was more my corporate sort of brand.
-So the agency side of things are one that's probably more expensive, and more premium.
+AveryCreative.co.uk is my company name that I started and that was seven years ago and that's more my sort of, when I finished that website, couple issues and everything, but that's more my corporate sort of brand.
+So the agency side of things, one that's probably more expensive, and more premium.
 That's that sort of thing.
-But because I decided along my journey that I don't want to work with, like big organisations and big companies I love look, I love working with little guys, the smaller organisations are one to five employees.
+But because I decided along my journey that I don't want to work with, like big organisations and big companies, I love working with the little guys, the smaller organisations, one to five employees.
 That's sort of what really gives me a kick.

-So that's why the logo lady has an attraction to working with big companies.
+There's an attraction to working with big companies.
 As I mentioned, I think on one of the emails I sent out about this, somebody got 60 million quid for redesigning the tail fins on British Airways aircraft about 20 years ago.
 And then they were scrapped almost immediately because everyone hated them.
-I quite liked to have been the graphic designer who did that because the thing is, I wasn't a graphic designer, that was a team of graphic designers.
+I quite liked to have been the graphic designer who did that.

+The thing is, that wasn't a graphic designer, that was a team of graphic designers.
 And that was a team of marketing people on their side.
-And and this is why this is why I don't want to do those kinds of jobs because I don't want jobs to go on for a year.
-I don't want jobs that I've that have to go through 10 million people to come back and get changed by the boss is like change who he hasn't seen it all the way through the process and they deliver it to him and he says no, and then you go scrap it, come back to the start.
+And this is why I don't want to do those kinds of jobs because I don't want jobs to go on for a year.
+I don't want jobs that I have to go through 10 million people to come back and get changed by the boss, who, he hasn't seen it all the way through the process, and they deliver it to him and he says no, and then you go scrap it, come back to the start.